Quantum phase transition in transverse-field Ising model on Sierpi\'nski gasket lattice: Introduction

 The paper is organized into four sections.
 In Sec.~\ref{TFIM1d_benchmark}, we apply FSS analysis to the one-dimensional TFIM,

 the first sum runs over all nearest-neighbor pairs on a given lattice, and $\lambda = h/J$ is the dimensionless transverse field strength.
 For the FSS we use small systems with up to $N = 18$ spins with periodic boundary conditions.
 This approach serves as a strong benchmark for our numerical method.
 Even with these small systems, we recover the exact critical point $\lambda_c = 1$ and the exponents $z = 1$, $\nu=1$, $\beta=0.125$, and $\gamma=1.75$ with relatively small errors, which shows that this method can be used even outside the large-size, asymptotic regime.
-In the Sec.~\ref{FSS_Sierpinski}, we use the same FSS technique to study the critical behaviour of the TFIM on the Sierpiński gasket.
-Using systems with up to $N=15$ spins, we find the quantum critical point $\lambda_c\approx2.72 - 2.93$ and the critical exponents $z\approx0.84$, $\nu\approx1.12$, $\beta \approx0.30$, and $\gamma \approx2.54$.

-In the Sec.~\ref{1D_TFIM_RG}, we revisit the earlier version of the RG method for quantum systems \cite{Jullien1978} and reproduce some of the original results for the Ising spin chain in a transverse field.
-Finally, in Sec.~\ref{Sierp_Gas_NRG}, we apply the same method to the TFIM on the Sierpiński gasket lattice and find results that are qualitatively similar to those from the FSS approach.
+In the Sec.~\ref{FSS_Sierpinski}, we use the same FSS technique to study the critical behavior of the TFIM on the Sierpiński gasket using systems with up to $N=15$ spins.
+In Sec.~\ref{1D_TFIM_RG}, we revisit the earlier version of the RG method for quantum systems \cite{Jullien1978} and reproduce some of the original results for the Ising spin chain in a transverse field.
+Finally, in Sec.~\ref{Sierp_Gas_NRG}, we apply the same method to the TFIM on the Sierpiński gasket lattice and find results that are consistent with those from the FSS approach.
 The article ends with a short summary.